 Whether its the people I am leading, the support crew in the office, the local team on the ground or the communities you meet along the journey, the people are the one thing I always remember.
 Sure, the travel, the flexibility, working outside are all incredible but it’s the people.
 They are what makes it.

 Why did you choose to work for 360?

 For exactly that reason – the people are awesome!
-I’ve never met the team in the office, but I already feel like I’ve known Marni for years!
+I became a 360 leader having never met the team in the office, but I already feel like I’ve known Marni for years!

-The philosophy of 360 is perfectly inlined with mine and that of our social enterprise: SayYesMore – expeditions built with such a positive and passionate team can only be destined for greatness!
+The philosophy of 360 is perfectly in line with mine and that of our social enterprise: SayYesMore – expeditions built with such a positive and passionate team can only be destined for greatness!